-There are shops, restaurants, banks and a bureaux de change at the airport.
+There are shops, restaurants, banks and a bureau de change at the airport.
 Other facilities include a post office, pharmacy, duty-free, tourist information and hotel reservation kiosks.
 The airport has facilities for disabled travellers; those with special needs are advised to inform their airline in advance.

 Short and long-term parking is available in a parking lot in front of the terminal building.

 Flights to Ngurah Rai Airport are available via airlines like Aeroflot, Hong Kong Airlines, Batavia Air, KLM, Qatar Airlines, China Airlines, Garuda Indonesia, Jetstar Airways, Thai Airways and Virgin Australia.